Joeytanwt/Project8-ML-CustomerSegmentation/README.md

     - Years as Member: Calculated as 2025 - Year Joined.

   * **Data Transformation:**
-    - Binning: Continuous variables like "Age" and "Years as Member" were categorized into bins (e.g., "20s," "30s," and "0-10 years") to facilitate analysis.
+    - Binning: Continuous variables like "Age" and "Years as Member" were categorised into bins (e.g., "20s," "30s," and "0-10 years") to facilitate analysis.
     - Encoding: Categorical features, including the newly created bins and "Region," were converted into a numerical format using one-hot encoding.
-    - Scaling: All numerical features were standardized using StandardScaler to ensure that each feature contributes equally to the clustering model.
+    - Scaling: All numerical features were standardised using StandardScaler to ensure that each feature contributes equally to the clustering model.

-  * **Clustering:** The K-Means algorithm was applied to the preprocessed data to partition it into three distinct customer clusters.
+  * **Clustering:** The K-Means algorithm was applied to the data to partition it into three distinct customer clusters.

 ## Findings & Recommendations